impredmet/ERC5D/README.md

 A major improvement in ERC4Do is the integration of **Uniswap V3**.
 The transition from Uniswap V2 to V3 offers better liquidity management and lower gas fees, further enhancing the cost-efficiency of the deployment.

-## Comparing to Previous Versions

-Compared to previous versions, ERC4Do offers several advantages:

-- **Lower Gas Fees**: By moving critical operations into the constructor and utilizing Uniswap V3, ERC4Do significantly reduces the gas cost during the launch phase.
-- **Uniswap V3 Features**: Using V3 allows for more efficient liquidity management, reducing overall deployment costs and making liquidity provisioning easier and cheaper.

-## How to Launch ERC4Do Token

-To successfully launch an **ERC4Do** token, follow the detailed steps below.
-These steps involve deploying the required **ERC6551** contracts, setting the necessary exemptions, and launching the token.

 ## How to Launch ERC4Do Token

 To successfully launch an **ERC4Do** token, follow the detailed steps below.
 These steps involve deploying the required **ERC6551** contracts, setting the necessary exemptions, and launching the token.